quellatalo/config-manager/README.md

 # config-manager
+This package provides ConfigManager class, which manages configuration files with support of layouts and comments.

-Same as Properties Manager, but rewrite in JAVA
+Same as Properties Manager, but rewriten in JAVA